APTrust/preservation-services/README.md

 * Replace EBS and BoltDB to enable horizontal scalability
 * Replace the AWS SDK with the simpler Minio library
 * Support Beyond the Repository BagIt format
+* More simple, agile, and resilient infrastructure, using Infrasrtucture as Code.

 All of these are easier to implement in a rewrite than to work into the old Exchange codebase, which has accumulated quite a bit of cruft over the years.